 Does remote play work with ALL games?

 Although Sony has stated that all PS4 games will have remote play functionality, not every game will work with remote play.
-Games that require the PlayStation Move, PS4 Eye or other peripheral hardware for a game to function will not have the ability to be emulated on the PS Vita.
+Games that require the PlayStation Move, the PlayStation Camera or other peripheral hardware for a game to function will not have the ability to be emulated on the PS Vita.

 If Sony decides to introduce other methods of input in the future as well, there is a good chance that they may not work with PS4 remote play.